ttapers/docs/markdown/reference/dash/api.md

 Set an alarm at the time represented in the given `rtc_datetime_t` struct.
 By registering a callback function via the `.attachAlarmInterrupt(callback)` call described below, the callback function will be executed on alarm expiration.
 Note that the alarm time must be greater than the current time.
-Returns `true` if alarm is successfully set, false otherwise.

 {{#callout}}
 Only one alarm can be set at any given point in time.
 If '.setAlarm' is called a